charlesdavydov2010/notes/README.md

 In the realm of coding, this translates to writing clear, concise code that accomplishes its purpose efficiently.
 It reminds us to avoid unnecessary complexity and over-engineering.
 Always strive to break down complex problems into simpler components, use well-designed abstractions, and embrace readability.
 Remember, the code you write today might be read, understood, and maintained by others tomorrow or even years later."

 Additionally, "Code is read much more often than it is written."
 This quote emphasizes the importance of writing code with readability in mind, as maintenance and debugging are significant parts of software development lifecycle.
 The wise programmer values clarity and simplicity as highly as functionality.

+# 2024-01-29
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on performance measurements, not assumptions."

+This quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code.
+It's better to ensure correctness and clarity initially, then optimize if and where the data indicates a need for improved performance.